asrii00/aslan-sandbox-saitti/README.md

 2023/10/06: GitHub Pages website should be live at: https://asrii00.github.io/aslan-sandbox-saitti/index.html
-I had issues with images not loading on the GitHub pages version (local was ok), but it seems to be fine now.
-I drastically reduced image quality because I suspected it had something to do with maximum allowed filesize.

 Known issues/todo:
 - Inconsistent image formatting on Pet Gallery (could be unified, might also be able to get away with larger filesizes)
 - (Missing weather API key, intentionally removed from public repo for now.)